-For containment at the conveyor, our MaxZone® Modular Skirtboard and Belt Support System include the silica dust control items for increasing plant safety and compliance while reducing housekeeping time and material loss.
+For containment at the conveyor, our MaxZone® Modular Skirtboard and Belt Support System include the dust control items for increasing plant safety and compliance while reducing housekeeping time and material loss.
 Just a few features include:

 - Dust Tight Inspection-Doors with easy access to key areas for simple maintenance